Last Updated on October 17, 2022 by Corinne Schmitt

 Sometimes as an involved mom, you will need to come up with fun group activities for kids.
 Whether it’s because you’re hosting a birthday party for your child or because you’ve volunteered to be room mom in your child’s classroom, at some point you’ll be responsible for entertaining a dozen or more children at one time.
 These games could also be used by teachers on the first day of school as team-building activities for the students to get to know each other.

 I write a lot about activities for kids because, in addition to having five of my own, I also like to volunteer at their schools a lot.
-Having a ready list of fun ideas is a wonderful asset when you find yourself responsible for a group of kids!
+Having a ready list of fun games or crafts is a wonderful asset when you find yourself responsible for a group of kids!

-Most of these work well for any age group since the instructions are pretty simple and the fun is in interacting as a group.
+Most of these work well for any age group since the instructions are pretty simple and the fun is in the collaboration as a group.

-I wrote an article on this a few months ago.
+I wrote an article on this classic game a few months ago.
 Click here to read the article which includes lists for indoor or outdoor hunts, as well as printable clues for treasure hunts.

 This is a funny group game that you could customize for older kids or younger kids based on the words you decide to use.
 You can buy the actual board game here or you can use these Forehead Game Words I made.
-We’re going to make headbands out of construction paper and use paper clips to affix the cards to them, but you could also just use tape to stick them on foreheads.
+We’re going to make headbands out of construction paper and use paper clips to affix the cards to them, but you could also just use tape to stick them on your foreheads.

 Form groups that have at least 3 people.
 Have the group members stand in a circle facing one another.
 Each person must join hands with 2 different group members to form a human knot.
 Once everyone is holding 2 different hands, the group must untangle themselves without letting go of each other’s hands.
 This is a great game to help your children work on their gross motor skills while also having fun!

 Just like regular charades but you create categories of clues.
 Divide the large group into smaller groups of 3-5 people.
 Assign each group their own space or corner of the room.
-Each group must correctly identify all of their clues and the category of their clues.
+Each group has a common goal to correctly identify all of their clues and the category of their clues.

 These are two team-building games that are very similar so you can choose which one would fit your crown the best.
 For the Hand Squeeze Race, divide group into 2 teams.
 Have the members of each team form a line by standing side-by-side with the 2 opposite teams facing each other.
 Have each person hold hands with the person(s) next to them.
 Parent/teacher/party host (hereafter referred to as the line leader) stands at the front of both lines and holds hands with the first person in each line.
 Everyone but the line leader closes their eyes.
-The line leaders squeezes the hands of the first person in line at the same time.
-That person, in turn, squeeze the other hand they are holding, who will do the same.
+The line leader squeezes the hands of the first person in line at the same time.
+That person, in turn, squeezes the next person whose hand they are holding, who will then do the same.
 When the last person in line’s hand is squeezed, he or she raises his or her unheld hand.
 The goal is to be the first team to pass the hand squeeze down the line to the last person.

 One person is “it” and stands in the middle of the room.
 Assign each corner of the room a number 1-4.
 The person who is it closes his eyes.
 Everyone else chooses a corner of the room to stand in.
 The person who is “it” calls out a number.
 Everyone standing in that corner is out.
 The game continues until only one person is left (the winner!).
 The prize is getting to be “it” for the next round.